Find out all the amazing things to do in Bangkok with Bangkok Tour Guide…

 4. Asiatique Riverfront

-It is a weekend market wholesalers market with around 7000 stalls.
-You will find all kinds of stuff here like furniture, home decor, gardening stuff, cutlery, antiques, pet accessories.
+It is a weekend wholesalers market with around 7000 stalls.
+You will find all kinds of stuff here like furniture, home decor, gardening stuff, cutlery, antiques, pet accessories and much more.

-In short – dress well, stay hydrated and loaded with cash, bargain well and buy smart!
+In short – dress well, stay hydrated and loaded with cash, bargain well and buy smartly!